-At St. Pius X, First Holy Communion, or First Eucharist, is offered to children who have been registered and active in our parish for at least one year with at least one year of religious education prior to sacramental preparation.
+First Holy Communion is offered to children, 2nd grade and above, who are registered and active in our parish and have completed a minimum of two years Faith Formation.
 Families new to the parish may provide a letter of good standing from their previous pastor showing prior religious education.

 Classes begin in September and First Eucharist is celebrated in May.
 For more information, contact Arlene Hausher or call 918-622-4488.